John 1:1 is an important verse in the dispute about the deity of Christ. Some view this verse as the clearest declaration of His deity.

 He was not created, for God created all things through Him (1:3).
 Rather, He was born, which implies that He came forth from the being of the Father.

 Using the literal translation of Colossians 1:18, He IS THE BEGINNING.
 In other words; He not only existed in the beginning; He Himself was the beginning of “all things.”
-By giving gave birth to His Son, God created the universe.
-When we talk about the creation, we come face to face with eternity, which is a complete mystery.
+By giving birth to His Son, God created the universe.
+This sounds mysterious, but when we talk about the creation, then we come face to face with eternity, which is a complete mystery.

 “The beginning” was also the beginning of time.
-Therefore, even if He is “the only begotten,” it is still valid to say that there was no time that “the Word” did not exist.
+Therefore, if He was “begotten” in “the beginning,” then there was no time that “the Word” did not exist.

 Articles in the Christology series: Is Jesus God?